There are some beautiful Irish words and meanings out there—some with a lyrical lilt, others with a wild streak—but all uniquely Irish. .

 ‘Whopper’ is Dublin slang for ‘Good/great’.
 You don’t hear it too often, but it tends to be, in my experience, a North Dublin word.

-An example of how it’s used: ‘That new show on RTE is whopper!’
+For example: ‘That new show on RTE is whopper!’

 46. Lash

 ‘Lash’ is one of many Irish words with several meanings.
-‘On the lash’ means ‘On the drink’‘Lashing rain’ means ‘Heavy rain’ while ‘Give it a lash’ means ‘Give it a go’.
+‘On the lash’ means ‘On the drink’, ‘Lashing rain’ means ‘Heavy rain’ while ‘Give it a lash’ means ‘Give it a go’.

-An example of how it’s used: ‘I was on the lash last night and I got absolutely lashed out of it by the rain on the way home’
+For example: ‘I was on the lash last night and I got absolutely lashed out of it by the rain on the way home’

 47. Clagarnach